 - Travel expenses (if related to your profession)

-- Website, domain, and hosting fees
+- Domain name and website hosting fees

 There are so many deductions you can claim when you’re self-employed.
 But those are just a few that you can (and should) take advantage of.